ViacheslavBulba/Slava-Selenium-Test-Framework/README.md

 Tests can be run through the IDE or maven goal "test".

-In IntelliJ IDEA, tests can be run via the RUN - EDIT CONFIGURATIONS menu, adding the necessary configuration (for example, TestNG - Suite).
+In IntelliJ IDEA, tests can be run via Run -> Edit Configurations menu, add 'TestNG - Suite' configuration and specify path to testng.xml.

 Tests are run in parallel.
-The number of threads can be adjusted in TESTNG.XML: thread-count = "2" data-provider-thread-count = "2"
+The number of threads can be adjusted in testng.xml: thread-count = "2" data-provider-thread-count = "2"

-Tests retry implemented.
+Tests retry mechanism is implemented.
 Retry runs only when you run your tests on selenium grid and does not run when you run tests locally, otherwise it makes test local debugging annoying.